AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 **Testing**

 - I've started a test folder at Testing/02\_PD with a couple of simple demos
-- Note that the first outlet and inlet of unsynced objects are the sync IO
+- Note that the first outlet and inlet of unsynced objects are the sync IO (these will likely dissapear soon)

 **Key Issues**